trevoryao/cs452-kernel/docs/k4/k4-design.md

     which event triggered, and unblock waiting on event
         - possibly modify event_queue unblock f'ns to allow us to properly return things?
         - alternatively read from physical UART line in `includes/rpi.h`?
-- disable UART FIFOs for both lines
+- disable UART FIFOs for Marklin line only

 1. I/O Servers (and wrappers) - Niclas
 - Create I/O server task, which receives **strings** (not just chars), and buffers them as individual chars.
 Separate queues for output/input.